AlignedSoftware/S3BackupPurge/README.md

 Deleteing 's3://some-bucket/dir1/dir1-backup-2017-01-09.zip' because we have 's3://some-bucket/dir1/dir1-backup-2017-01-10.zip' as monthly backup
 ```

-## Files impacted and files ignored
+## Files Impacted and Files Ignored

 This script will *only* impact files with an [ISO 8601](https://www.w3.org/TR/NOTE-datetime)
 format such as:

 '[^/]+/[a-zA-Z0-9]+-YYYY-MM-DD(THH:MM:SS)\..*' (where Y,M,D,H,M,S are
 all digits and expected to provide a valid date and/or/time) and purge
 them according to the algorithm.